Tom's Guide Verdict

 Connectivity: Bluetooth 5.3 (codecs: AAC, SBC, SSC)

 Size: 0.7 x 0.85 x 0.7 inches (per bud); 1.97 x 1.97 x 1.1 inches (charging case)

 Weight: 0.19 (per bud); 1.53 ounces (charging case)

 What’s new?
-24-bit HiFi Sound, Bluetooth 5.3, stronger active noise cancellation (ANC), and a pressure-reducing design.
+24-bit HiFi Sound, Bluetooth 5.3, stronger active noise cancelation (ANC), and a pressure-reducing design.
 What’s restored?
 3D sound, Bixby voice activation, customizable sound settings, one-tap pairing with Samsung devices, reverse wireless charging, and lots of smart controls.
-The result: Samsung’s best true wireless model to date and one of the market’s best noise-cancelling earbuds.
+The result: Samsung’s best true wireless model to date and one of the market’s best noise-canceling earbuds.

-Samsung Galaxy Buds 2 Pro review: Price and availability
+Samsung Galaxy Buds 2 Pro review: Price & availability

 - More affordable than current category leaders